"House Renovation Ideas - 17 Inspirational Before & After Residential Projects." Contemporist, October, 2016

 Project Manager: Sarah Johnson

-Design Team: Matt Fajkus, AIA, Sarah Johnson
+Design Team: Matt Fajkus, Sarah Johnson

 Design Support: Jeanie Fan, Shuwen Gu, Brandon Hubbard

 Set on a ranch east of Austin, the original Pugh Residence is a house thirsty for light.
 The house, which was added to several times, has become a cluttered assembly of spaces deprived of solar exposure.
 The remodel proposes a conservation of the overall house enclosure, while carving out interior partitions and removing large portions of the attic.
 The result is a flexible open plan with clean lines and clear formal relationships between object and space.
 Additionally, the design provides an enhanced and meaningful connection to nature in its modulation of light, breezes, and views.
 Construction began in 2011 by Pugh Custom Build, incorporating sustainable reclaimed materials, including wood from a decommissioned seed mill in Elgin, Texas.